 While flying to a UK airport to pick up a flight on a low-cost airline to Geneva or Zürich offers more flexibility, you won’t necessarily save time or money.

-Codeshare arrangements with Edelweiss Air and United Airlines adds Calgary Dropdown content, Tampa Dropdown content, Vancouver Dropdown content and Washington Dropdown content to the list of destinations served from Zürich.
+Codeshare arrangements with Edelweiss Air and United Airlines adds Calgary, Tampa, Vancouver and Washington to the list of destinations served from Zürich.
 Washington is also served from Geneva on codeshare flights.

 In addition, Air Canada, Delta, United, and American Airlines all fly to Zürich from North American hubs.